 If you check 1.a.
 Lawful Permanent Resident or 1.b.
-Permanent Resident - In Commuter Status (which means you are a resident who currently lives outside of the US) go to # 2 section A.
+Permanent Resident - In Commuter Status (which means you are a resident who currently lives outside of the US) go to Part 2, Section A.

-If you check 1.c.
-Conditional Permanent Resident, skip number 2 section A and just do section B.

-• #2- Reason for Application.
-Check only one box in section A or B.
+- If you check 1.c.
+Conditional Permanent Resident, skip Part 2, Section A and just do Part 2, Section B. - #2- Reason for Application.
+Check only one box in Section A or B.

-PART 3.
+Part 3.
 Processing information.

 - Fill out the application with the correct information. - If you were in the U.S. when you applied for and got your card, write down the location of the USCIS office that approved your application in lines 1 and 2.
-The office locations are listed on your Receipt and Approval Notices. - If you applied for an immigrant visa at a U.S. embassy or consulate in your home country, write down the name of the U.S. city and state where you live on Line 3.a.
+The office locations are listed on your Receipt and Approval Notices. - If you applied for an immigrant visa at a U.S. embassy or consulate in your home country, write down the name of the U.S. city and state where you lived after you entered the U.S. on Line 3.a.
 On Line 3.a.1, write down the city and state where your visa was stamped.
 Or where you entered the U.S.

-- If you have ever been ordered removed from the U.S., talk to a lawyer or paralegal before checking the Yes box in line 4. - If you ever signed a form I-407 stating that you want to give up your permanent resident card, talk to a lawyer or paralegal before checking the Yes box and filing your application. - In most cases, you should not send original documents or evidence with your application form.
+- If you have ever been ordered removed from the U.S., talk to a lawyer or paralegal before checking the Yes box in line 4. - Did you ever sign a form I-407 stating that you want to give up your permanent resident card?
+If yes, talk to a lawyer or paralegal before checking the Yes box and filing your application. - In most cases, you should not send original documents or evidence with your application form.
 There are 2 exceptions to this: - 1.
 If your card has information that is wrong, you have to return the card with your application, and proof of why the information is wrong. - 2.
 If you never got your card and have proof that you never got it, send the proof in with your application.